Jekony-becony/TestTaskPecode/README.md

 # Test task

-Test Task for some company(Contains of 2 ui tests and 1 api test)
+Test Task for some company(Contains of 2 ui tests and 1 api test)<br />
+Link to the result video:https://drive.google.com/file/d/1yaOrLfoEcZdIL_rf9mMV8S_wiI1pTXvl/view?usp=sharing
 ###### What to start with:

 1. Install environment and tools from corresponded block below